andyst81/chilli/content/strawberry-chia-jam.md

 ![](../images/chia-jam/chia-jam05.jpg)

-Strawberry Chia Jam
+>#### Strawberry Chia Jam Recipe
-Prep Time:

-5 minutes
+- **Prep Time**: 5 minutes

-Cook Time:

-10 – 15 minutes
+- **Cook Time**: 10 - 15 minutes

-Total Time:

-15 – 20 minutes
+- **Total Time**: 15 - 20 minutes

-Portions:

-250 ml.

-Strawberry Chia Jam
-Let’s start!
-In a medium saucepan combine strawberries and water on a medium low heat.
-Use the spoon to gently smash the strawberries til they start to break down, then add maple syrup and chia seeds.
-Keep stirring for around 5 minutes til the seeds swell up.
-Squeeze in the lime/lemon juice (if your strawberries are already sour you can skip this step) Turn off the heat.
-The jam can be stored in an airtight container in the fridge for up to 3-4 weeks You’ll need:
+- **Portions**: Makes 250 ml, which is about 10 portions

+###### You’ll need:
-2 tbsp chia seeds
+- 2 tbsp chia seeds
-1 cup frozen or fresh strawberries
+- 1 cup frozen or fresh strawberries
-1-2 tbsp.
+- 1-2 tbsp.
 Maple syrup or Agave nectar
-½  tbsp.
+- ½  tbsp.
 Lime/lemon juice
-1-2 tbsp.
+- 1-2 tbsp.
 Filtered water
+###### Let’s start!
+- In a medium saucepan combine strawberries and water on a medium low heat.
+- Use the spoon to gently smash the strawberries til they start to break down, then add maple syrup and chia seeds.
+- Keep stirring for around 5 minutes til the seeds swell up.
+- Squeeze in the lime/lemon juice (if your strawberries are already sour you can skip this step)
+- Turn off the heat.
+- The jam can be stored in an airtight container in the fridge for up to 3-4 weeks
+###### Tips
+- Serve in puddings or on top of bread or crispbread - delicious

 ![](../images/chia-jam/chia-jam06.jpg)